EdTech Trends 2026–2030: A Roadmap for Digital Transformation

 2. Predictive Analytics & Retention

-3. Economic Pivot: From Content to Outcomes
+3. Economic Pivot: From Content Libraries to the "Outcome" Economy

-Performance Metrics: In pilot university programs, this outcome-based approach has:
+- Performance Metrics: In pilot university programs, this outcome-based approach has:

-4. Immersive XR Standards
+4. Immersive XR Standards & Biometric Competency

 To visualize how drastically the landscape has changed, the following table compares the legacy models of the early 2020s with the new 2026 standards: